Frequently Asked Questions

 Q: What the heck are they talking about?
 It just sounds like a bunch of numbers.

 That’s because it is a bunch of numbers, but those numbers all mean something.
-The explanation is complex enough that it has it’s own blog post, which I’m still in the process of writing.
+The best way to figure it out is by listening regularly.